chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Buddhist scriptures say:

-The Omniscient Buddha and the Enlightened Buddha, and the sage-hearers of the disciples of the Buddha,
+The Omniscient Buddha and the Enlightened Buddha,

+and the sage-hearers of the disciples of the Buddha,

-also cast aside the physical body, not to mention other mortals,
+also cast aside the physical body,

+not to mention other mortals,

 Now, let's think about it, the Buddha, who has obtained the immortal vajra body, will also abandon the physical body according to the karma, and show the appearance of Nirvana.
 There were so many great siddhis in India and Tibet who achieved freedom from birth and death, including Nagarjuna, Venerable Atisha, and Master Tsongkhapa, who have also passed away, and only their teachings remain.
 This is especially true for all of us.
-We will all die in a hundred years, and it is estimated that there will be no one left, no exception.
+We will all die within a hundred years, without exception.

 When death comes, no force can prevent it.

-In the past, the city of Kapila, where the Buddha was located, was invaded by the King of Glass.
+In the past, the city of Kapilavastu, where the Buddha was located, was invaded by the King of Glass.
 The Buddha knew that this was the result of the common karma of the Sakyamuni family in the past.

-The Buddha dissuaded him three times with great compassion, and the King of Glazed Glass went back and forth, but the third time he was unable to stop him.
+The Buddha dissuaded him three times with great compassion, and the King of Glass went back and forth, but the third time he was unable to stop him.

-When the Liuli King attacked the city, Mugallian wanted to use his miraculous power to bring the Liuli King's army outside the Tiewei Mountain, but the Buddha said it was useless.
+When the Liuli King attacked the city, Maudgalyāyana wanted to use his miraculous power to bring the Liuli King's army outside the Tiewei Mountain, but the Buddha said it was useless.

-So, Mugallian hid some young men and women of the Shakya tribe in the Buddha's bowl.
+So, Maudgalyāyana hid some young men and women of the Shakya tribe in the Buddha's bowl.
 However, after the massacre, when the Shakya people died, this group of people also died.

 It shows that Buddha power cannot stop karma.